Coeliac disease: Extraintestinal manifestations

 Coeliac disease is a systemic disorder, meaning it affects the entire body.
 Although many common symptoms of the disease are related to the gastrointestinal tract, those with coeliac disease may also experience symptoms and complications in other organs, known as extraintestinal manifestations.
 These manifestations may be related to malabsorption or systemic inflammation.
 Common extraintestinal manifestations of coeliac disease include headaches, fatigue, brain fog, muscle pain, and joint pain.

-The changes in the bowel reduce its ability to absorb nutrients, minerals, and vitamins: